nathanpeck/ecs-patterns-vitepress/pattern/ecs-service-extensions-load-balancer-cdk/index.md

 #### Next Steps

 * You can use the `ecs.ContainerImage.fromAsset()` SDK call to have Cloud Development Kit automatically build your own local Dockerfile into an image to deploy.
-* Try adding [more built-in extensions](https://www.npmjs.com/package/@aws-cdk-containers/ecs-service-extensions) to the `ServiceDescription` to further enhance the service.
+* Try using [ECS Service Extensions to add the AWS FireLens log router](/ecs-service-extensions-firelens-cdk), for high performance log routing

 #### Clean Up